frovedis/frovedis/doc/tutorial_python/tutorial_python.md

     (frovedis_tutorial) $ jupyter-notebook

 and access the server with the token printed by the command.
-Please change kernel to frovedis_tutorial at the kernel tab.

-In addition, please copy the src directory to somewhere you have write permission, because it will create files.
+In addition, please copy the `./src` directory to somewhere you have write permission, because it will create files.

 # 3. Simple example